 Top 10 online stores in the Netherlands

 The Netherlands is a country known for its trading spirit.
 This is something we also see in the local ecommerce industry.
-Whereas many European ecommerce industries are dominated by foreign players, the top 10 of ecommerce stores in the Netherlands is made up of many Dutch online retailers.
+Whereas many European ecommerce industries are dominated by foreign players, the top 10 online stores in the Netherlands is made up of many Dutch online retailers.

 The fact that Dutch ecommerce players dominate the online retail industry in the Netherlands may also have something to do with the country being quite small, so major ecommerce companies have waited a long time to enter this market.
 It’s understandable that, for example, Amazon wanted to concentrate on bigger markets (in terms of potential customers) in Europe, such as France, Spain or Germany.
 The fact, the Dutch speak a language that’s not very common spread throughout Europe is also a reason why most big ecommerce companies have avoided the Netherlands in the early ecommerce years.